Tornadoes of 2010: June 5–6 (United States and Canada)

+A nocturnal tornado being illuminated by a powerflash near Millbury, Ohio on June 5.

 More severe weather developed across the Midwest on June 5.
 A few tornadoes developed primarily in Ohio that afternoon, but the most serious activity developed that evening.
 Several tornadoes took place in Iowa and more in Illinois.
 One especially large tornado resulted in a tornado emergency being declared that evening for Peoria, Illinois, after causing severe damage in Elmwood, Illinois.
 A second strong tornado formed shortly after the Elmwood, Illinois tornado in Putnam County just west of Henry, Illinois.
 The tornado tracked through southern La Salle County where it caused significant damage (EF2) in Magnolia, Illinois.
 A family of tornadoes (EF0, EF2, and EF3) struck the town of Streator, Illinois, resulting in widespread destruction throughout the area.
 Another tornado family (Two EF0's and one EF2) impacted Dwight, Illinois, where 1 person was killed, numerous homes were destroyed, and a train was derailed.
 Later that night, a pair of twin tornadoes (EF1 and EF3) near St. Anne, Illinois, destroyed many homes and mobile homes, snapped trees, demolished barns and farm equipment, and injured one person.
 Several more tornado warnings were issued in Southern Michigan that night, and into the early morning.
 Counties under warnings included Calhoun, Kalamazoo, Hillsdale, Jackson, Branch, Berrien, Van Buren, Saint Joseph, Washtenaw, Wayne, and Monroe counties.
 An EF1 tornado in Calhoun County touched down just south of Battle Creek, downing trees and tearing the roof off of a church.
 Other damage reported in Calhoun County included a flagpole bent at a right angle due to extreme winds in Homer.
 A damaging EF2 tornado struck the town of Dundee, Michigan, where multiple businesses and a water park were damaged and 11 people were injured.
 Throughout the town, many trees were downed and homes were damaged or destroyed.
 A state of emergency was also declared for the town of Leamington, Ontario, after extensive damage was reported across the southern part of Essex County, Ontario, due to an F1 or possible F2 tornado confirmed by Environment Canada.
 Seven people were confirmed dead in Wood County, Ohio, just outside Toledo after an EF4 tornado hit the town of Millbury, Ohio, in the middle of the night.